azamsharp/azamsharp.github.io/_posts/2022-10-06-practical-mv-pattern-crud.md

 }
 ```

 >> In the above code I am injecting a hard-coded base url.
 In your  application, the url can be based on the environment (dev, test, qa, production).
+This will allow you to easy switch environments for testing purposes.

 The implementation for the ContentView is shown below.
 The ContentView is responsible for displaying all the orders to the user.